ivanitlearning/learning-k8s/README.md

 * View pods in all namespace with `kubectl get pods --all-namespaces`

-### 1.16 Resource Quota
+## 1.16 Resource Quota

-* Possible to limit resources for namespaces with a ResourceQuota yaml
+Possible to limit resources for namespaces with a ResourceQuota yaml, but not individual containers in that namespace

 ```yaml
 apiVersion: v1